Customizing with JavaScript

 K('form').serialize()Returns a serialized object representing the fields and values for the current page.

-K('form').basePath()Returns the path the base of the REST API.
+K('form').basePath()Returns the path to the base REST API.

 K('form').formPath()Returns the REST API path for the forms resource.